Matthew-Hsu/PiPass/README.md

 Generally speaking, if hostapd services are running, you should be OK.
 If you have a mobile device or a computer with WiFi, check to see any available networks.
 If the SSID of "attwifi" or "NZ@McD1" show up, you are in luck.
 If both these things look good, your 3DS could have some StreetPasses already.

 If things don't look good, there could be some issues with your WiFi driver.
-PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, and Atheros AR5007UG chipsets.
+PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, Atheros AR5007UG, and Realtek chipsets.
 Check to see if your WiFi adapter is based on one of these chipsets and make sure that it can function as an "Access Point".

 If problems persist, refer to the manual guide down below for some extra help.
 If it is a driver problem, there might be some changes that you will need to do.
 I've tried to make these changes easy, so if it is a driver issue, you may want to use the PiPass Dashboard to configure the correct driver: